koendehondt/hera-for-pharo/README.md

 **Beware:** Hera is under continuous development, so it changes a lot.

 **Important:** The current version is tested against Pharo 13.
-There is no guarantee that Hera works in Pharo 14.
+There is no guarantee that Hera works in the development version of Pharo 14.

 ## Opening a Hera Feature Browser